 If you feel your sofa is in good enough shape, get it cleaned professionally before holding your sale.
 It may not fetch big bucks, but it will sell more easily and if you have the ability to transport the couch for anyone who buys it, it will go a long way to coaxing a buyer into taking it.

 If you have many items to sell, a garage sale can be a good place to sell your couch, since such sales usually draw a good crowd of people looking for exactly this kind of bargain.

 Place the Sofa in a Rummage Sale

-Your participation could be limited to hauling it there, which eliminates any worry about organizing a sale on your own.
+Consider placing your used couch in a church, community center, or school rummage sale.
+Your participation might involve little more than hauling it there, which eliminates any worry about organizing a sale on your own.
 Consider this if your sofa happens to be the only item you need to sell.

 Place an Ad Online

 There are numerous online resources that can help you get rid of your used sofa.
 Craigslist, eBay, and www.freecycle.org are some of them.
 Online neighborhood bulletin boards, such as NextDoor, also offer places to post your notice.
 You can try either selling it for a reasonable fee or giving it away for free.

 Don't forget to mention whether you can deliver the couch or if the buyer will need to pick it up.
 If possible, post a photo showing your couch along with the notice.

 Trade in the Old Sofa for a New One